 This arc takes up Morrowind ->Clockwork City -> Summerset Isles, though each is designed to be able to be a standalone story.
 This arc is after the Planemeld chronologically but can be completed beforehand with minimal immersion problems due to alternate dialogueSeason of the Dragon

 This arc chronologically begins with the two Wrathstone group dungeons: Frostvault and Depths of Malatar.
 It continues with the Elsweyr Prologue quest, Elsweyr Chapter, Dragonhold Prologue, and the Dragonhold DLC.
 The Scalebreaker DLC dungeons take place sometime after the Elsweyr prologue.
 It takes place after the Main Quest due to featuring several Main Quest NPCs in major roles.NEW - Dark Heart of Skyrim

 Since its the most recent content, let's deal with this first.

-Chronologically, the Season of the Dragon happens after the player has completed the Main Quest of the Molag Bal's Planemeld Arc, due to the presence of a certain Main Quest NPCs.
+Chronologically, the Season of the Dragon happens after the player has completed the Main Quest of the Molag Bal's Planemeld Arc, due to the presence of certain Main Quest NPCs.
 Due to bugs with the Elsweyr Prologue quests conflicting with the Main Quest, I highly recommend completing either the MQ or the prologue first.

 Technically, it won't be necessary to run either Wrathstone or the Elsweyr Prologue to know what's going on in Elsweyr.
 I found the Elsweyr Prologue to be a good lead-in to Elsweyr, but the Wrathstone dungeons are just background information for the Prologue, so if you don't want to run group dungeons, you aren't missing out on much.